GabeScott/standard-works-vault/General Conference/1995 April - The Light within You.md

 Back in those days there was a popular song, the opening lines of which were:

-Somebody loves you, I want you to know,
+>Somebody loves you, I want you to know,

-Longs to be near you, wherever you go.
+>Longs to be near you, wherever you go.

-(Charlie Tobias and Peter De Rose, “Somebody Loves You,” Edwin H. Morris & Co., Inc., 1932)
+>

 I have interpreted those words differently from the meaning given by the author.
 I wish you—each of you, wherever you are—to know that you are loved.
 You are loved by your Father in Heaven, of whose divine nature you have partaken.
 And He desires that His Holy Spirit will be near you wherever you go if you will invite it and cultivate it.